 printmaking

-While my primary activity is not that of a printmaker, over the years I have incorporated print processes into six series of works.
-In prints, I like that ink is driven into the surface with results that are different from both drawing and painting.
+While my primary activity has not been that of a printmaker, over the years I have incorporated print processes into six series of works.
+In print-making, I like that ink is driven into the surface with results that are different from both drawing and painting.
 Of the fourteen prints illustrated here, the first seven were printed in commercial print shops as were the much later blueprints.

 The first is a Screen Print /serigraph (1970).
 In this instance, I cut the film and selected the ink but the edition was run in a commercial print shop.
-I saw the finished product for the first time when it was delivered to me wrapped and ready to sign.
+I saw the finished product for the first time when it was delivered to me wrapped and ready for signature.

 The next six are Offset Lithographs (1971).
 I produced hand-made black & while negatives that were a mix of drawing, photography and collaged Letraset screens.
 I purchased 'after-hours' press time, paying overtime to stand alongside the press operator and to make decisions throughout the proofing process.
 Such decisions were mostly about colour blending and intensity.
 Unlike the screen print where the inks were opaque, this was an opportunity to work with transparent process inks.